 Taboo (65-67 Neil Rd), two-level Friday/Saturday gay dance club, dance at ground level, upstairs lounge loft, last Saturdays of month biggest night with international guest DJs.

 Tanjong Beach Club (120 Tanjong Beach Walk, Sentosa Island), chic young and buff gay crowd, restuarant and bar, swimming pool, most popular on Sunday afternoons.

-CLOSED: Salvation at Avalon Club (2 Bayfront Ave, Marina Bay Sands), Sunday gay dance parties; Zirca (3C River Valley Rd), gay/mixed nightclub.
+CLOSED: Play, itinerant gay dance and pool parties, now at Peaches; Ladies District (72 Duxton Rd), mixed/young LGBT/women crowd; Salvation at Avalon Club (2 Bayfront Ave, Marina Bay Sands), Sunday gay dance parties; Tipsy (68 Duxton Rd), the briefly surviving bar at Ladies District also closed; Zirca (3C River Valley Rd), gay/mixed nightclub.